OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    >>> simulator_1 = world.start('ExampleSim')
    Starting "ExampleSim" as "ExampleSim-1" ...

-To start a simulator, we call :meth:`World.start()` and pass the name of the simulator.
-Mosaik looks up that name in its *sim config*, starts the simulator for us and returns a :class:`ModelFactory`.
+To start a simulator, we call :meth:`World.start` and pass the name of the simulator.
+Mosaik looks up that name in its sim config, starts the simulator for us and returns a :class:`ModelFactory`.
 This factory allows us to instantiate simulation models within that simulator.

 In addition to the simulator name, you can pass further parameters for the simulators.
-These parameters are passed to the simulator via the :ref:`init() API call <api.init>`.
+These parameters are passed to the simulator via the :ref:`init API call <api.init>`.

 Instantiating simulation models
 ===============================

-Simulators specify a set of public models in their meta data (see :ref:`init() API call <api.init>`).
-These models can be accessed with the :class:`ModelFactory` that :meth:`World.start()` returns as if they were normal Python classes.
-So to create one instance of *ExampleSim's* model *A* we just
+Simulators specify a set of public models in their meta data (see :ref:`init API call <api.init>`).
+These models can be accessed with the :class:`ModelFactory` that :meth:`World.start` returns as if they were normal Python classes.
+So to create one instance of *ExampleSim*'s model *A* we just
 write:

 .. code-block:: python